Partnership Firm

 1. Registered Partnership Firm

-• Can file suits against third parties
+• Moreover, it can file cases in court against third parties

 2. Unregistered Partnership Firm

-• Cannot file a case in court
+• Moreover, it cannot file a case against other parties in court

-• Suitable only for very small businesses
+• Thus, it is generally suitable only for very small or informal businesses

 What is a Partnership Deed?